seppo0010/pcitrw/01-04-compression.md

 ![](01-04-compression.map.png)

-#### Properties
+#### Definition

-When compressing something, we change its representation to be smaller.
+By compressing we change its representation to be smaller.
 With a lossless compression we can get the exact same thing we had in the first place, but with a lossy compression we will not get as much, but it might be enough our needs.